puniverse/spaceships-demo/README.md

 ## Usage

 Use the arrow keys or mouse scrolling to move the viewport.
-To zoom in/out use `+` `-`.
+To zoom in/out use `+` `-` or Ctrl+mouse-scroll.